BinomialLLC/basis_universal/README.md

 I first saw using precomputed tables for quickly computing optimal encodings of solid color blocks in ryg_dxt.
 The method that limits the canonical Huffman codelengths to a maximum codesize was used in Yoshizaki's lharc.

 ### Possible improvements
 The way the -q (quality) option is converted to codebook sizes is very simple (fixed formulas), and could be improved.
+It has a tendancy to plateue on some files.

 The various Huffman codes could be divided up into groups (like Zstd), for much faster Huffman decoding in the transcoder.
 Also, larger slices could be divided up into multiple segments, and each segment transcoded using a different thread.
 Both of these changes would modify the format.